o365soa/soa/README.md

 * **DeviceManagementConfiguration.Read** (Retrieve Intune configuration policies, if applicable.)
 * **AuditLog.Read.All** (Retrieve sign-in activity for user and guest accounts.)
 * **Directory.Read.All** (Retrieve sign-in activity for user and guest accounts.
 Both this scope and the previous scope are required in order to get sign-in activity.)
-* **Policy.Read.All** (Retrieve Azure AD authorization and conditional access policies.)
+* **Policy.Read.All** (Retrieve Entra ID authorization and conditional access policies.)
 * **SecurityIncident.Read.All** (Retrieve Defender security incidents.)
-* **OnPremDirectorySynchronization.Read.All** (Retrieve Azure AD directory synchronization settings.)
+* **OnPremDirectorySynchronization.Read.All** (Retrieve Entra ID directory synchronization settings.)
 #### Dynamics CRM API:
 * **user_impersonation** (Retrieve Dataverse settings.)

-### Azure AD application security
+### Entra ID enterprise application security

-Being a security-related assessment, we are conscious of the security of the Azure AD application created for it, which is why the following security considerations are made:
+Being a security-related assessment, we are conscious of the security of the Entra ID enterprise application created for it, which is why the following security considerations are made:
 * The application is scoped to specific activities, as indicated above.
 All scopes are read-only and specific to configuration settings, not access to any user content.
-* A client secret (a password specific to the application that is randomly generated by Azure AD ) is created by the installation script for validating the installation of the application.
+* A client secret (a password specific to the application that is randomly generated by Entra ID) is created by the installation script for validating the installation of the application.
 It is configured to expire after 48 hours, but is deleted from the application when the validation is complete.
 * A client secret, also configured to expire after 48 hours, is created on the day of the collection to be able to retrieve the necessary data, but is deleted from the application when the collection is complete.
 * The client secret is stored only in memory during the execution of the prerequisites installation script and the data collection script.

-### Removal of Azure AD application
+### Removal of Entra ID enterprise application

-You can remove the Azure AD application at the conclusion of the engagement.
-This is not necessary because the application cannot be used without a valid client secret, which is deleted when the collection script completes.
-It is important, however, that you **do not** remove the Azure AD application between the prerequisites installation and the data collection on the first day of the engagement.
+You can remove the Entra ID enterprise application at the conclusion of the engagement.
+This is not necessary, however, because the application cannot be used without a valid client secret, which is deleted when the collection script completes.
+It is important that you **do not** remove the Entra ID enterprise application between the prerequisites installation and the data collection on the first day of the engagement.